top of page

 See All

-I want to share my knowledge of how to underwrite a real estate deal—especially applying to multifamily acquisitions.
-You might have a chance to get a flyer or offering memorandum from listing agents.
+I want to share my knowledge to underwrite a real estate deal—especially for multifamily acquisitions.
+The due diligence process is a comprehensive and systematic investigation and analysis to evaluat

 Many landlords and investors were looking forward to seeing the eviction moratorium to be expired, but it got extended to the beginning of October.
 Please refer the attached file to see what happened